 The optimal amount of a spousal loan is equal to the amount that would equalize you and your spouse’s taxable incomes, after taking into account the investment income expected to be generated on the investments made from the loan proceeds.

-Making a spousal loan to a spouse who is in a lower income tax bracket is an excellent income splitting strategy, and is a perfect answer to your question of “How can I take advantage of tax credits in Canada?”
+Making a spousal loan to a spouse who is in a lower income tax bracket is an excellent income splitting strategy.

 9. Children’s Fitness Amount